Mistrial declared in Bill Cosby's criminal trial as jury deadlocks

 "Go through your routines, which have probably become very habitualized at this point."

-As the 79-year comedian exited the courthouse Friday, he talked to the cameras and crowds outside.
+As the 79-year-old comedian exited the courthouse Friday, he talked to the cameras and crowds outside.
 "I just want to wish all of the fathers a Happy Father's Day and I want to thank all of the jury for their long days, their honest work individually," Cosby said.

 He said, "I also want to thank the supporters who've been here and please to the supporters, stay calm, do not argue with people, just keep up the great support.
 Thank you all.
 Thank you."